What are the 3 types of leadership in software development?

 What are the characteristics of authoritarian leadership style?

-A person moves a piece of chess, as a metaphor for the authoritarian leadership style in software development
+A person moves a piece of chess, as a metaphor for the authoritarian leadership style in software development.

 You’ve probably heard it said that people don’t quit their jobs, they quit their bosses.
 It’s a warning highlighting that a bad leader can ruin even the best job.
 And this is perfectly exemplified by the authoritarian leadership style.